The Death Kiss: Release

 The Death Kiss was originally scheduled for a national release on December 25, 1932.
 However, the release was delayed by the addition of tinted sequences to the film, and The Death Kiss instead released on January 8, 1933.
+(Though technically, the scenes weren't tinted in the traditional sense, but by hand-coloring each frame a la the early method used by such pioneers as Georges Melies.)